The Magic Roundabout: Records

 In 1971, BBC Records released The Magic Roundabout (RBT 8), an LP containing 10 stories taken from the soundtracks of the TV series as told by Eric Thompson.
 The stories were: "Dougal's Experiment", "A Starry Night", "The Moody Concerto", "Dougal's Adventure", and "The Stiff Necked Heliotropes" on side one and "The Birds School", "The Piano Carrier", "Banana Skin", "The Musical Box", and "The Announcer" on side two.
 This album has been re-released twice on CD by the BBC, first in 2005 (BBC Audio:Children's) to coincide with the 'new' film and again in 2010 (Vintage Beeb), featuring the original LP artwork and a bonus interview with Eric Thompson.

 French soundtrack recordings were also issued in France in the 1960s on three EPs and again on an LP Pollux in 1983, along with an original single "C'est moi Pollux".

+Theatre

+A theatre production called The World Premiere of the Magic Roundabout was performed at the Gordon Craig Theatre on 17-20 August 1993 and the Palace Theatre on 23-28 August 1993.
+The show was produced and directed by David Graham for DGM Production, and featured Don Cotter as Brian, Meg Dixon as Florence, Anne Fawcett as Ermintrude, Kim Joyce as Zebedee and Mr Rusty, David Moran as Dougal, and Jack Randle as Dylan.

+Revival

+A revival of the series is in the works at Mediawan (who acquired AB Groupe in 2017, whose previously produced the fourth season and remastered the previous three seasons including their original French version) through French animation production studio Method Animation and British animation studio Wildseed Studios with Jérôme Brizé's production company and rights to the series Magic! co-producing.

 Home releases

 Between 1993 and 1997, two videos of the re-narrated version have been released by PolyGram Video.

 In 1999, the original film Dougal and the Blue Cat has released on video by Second Sight Television.

 Apart from the original film Dougal and the Blue Cat, the series has yet to receive any standalone release on DVD, but five of the original black-and-white episodes, including the series premiere, "Mr. Rusty Meets Zebedee", have been included as a bonus on the second disc of the UK Special Edition DVD of the 2005 CGI film.
 The other episodes included are "Camping", "Perfume", "Jumping Beans", and "Rocking Chair" from March 1967.
 Except for the series premiere, those four episodes also feature their original French versions with English subtitles.

 Between 2008 and 2010, five DVDs of the 2007 reboot series have been released by Abbey Home Media.